In Beijing, Russia’s Defense Chief Hails Shared Views With China

 China and Russia publicly reinforced their alliance as their top defense officials met in Beijing, rebuffing U.S. pressure ahead of an expected meeting between the leaders of the two countries in Russia next week.

-Russian defense minister Andrei Belousov met on Oct.
-15 with Zhang Youxia, the vice chairman of the Chinese Communist Party’s (CCP) Central Military Commission, a top military decision-making body chaired by the Party general secretary, Xi Jinping.
+Russian Defense Minister Andrei Belousov met on Oct.
+15 with Zhang Youxia, vice chairman of the Chinese Communist Party’s Central Military Commission, a top military decision-making body chaired by Chinese leader Xi Jinping.

-Belousov told Zhang that Russia and China “share the same views, the same assessment of the current situation, and the same understanding of the measures we have to take together,” according to a readout released by the Russian defense ministry.
+Belousov told Zhang that Russia and China “share the same views, the same assessment of the current situation, and the same understanding of the measures” they have to take together, according to a readout released by the Russian Defense Ministry.

 He described discussions with Chinese Defense Minister Dong Jun the day before as “very fruitful.”